 3. Women’s Ministry Team Bible Study Coordinator

 Pros – This is her primary role so she should be familiar with a variety of studies and should have her pulse on the interests of the women in the church and community.
-As part of the Women’s Ministry Team her selections should support and encourage the current focus of the women’s ministry and the church.
+As part of the Women’s Ministry Team, her selections should support and encourage the current focus of the women’s ministry and the church.

-Cons – It’s possible her preferences for a certain study style or author may be weighed more heavily in the decision making process – though not necessarily intentionally.
+Cons – It’s possible her preferences for a certain study style or author may be weighed more heavily in the decision-making process – though not necessarily intentionally.
 A facilitator may wish to have input.

 Pros – A wide variety of women come together to review and give input.
-A member of the Women’s Ministry Team and/or the Bible Study Coordinator should chair and guide the team keeping them on task and in alignment with current church and ministry goals.
+A member of the Women’s Ministry Team and/or the Bible Study Coordinator should chair and guide the team keeping them on task and in alignment with the current church and ministry goals.
 Reviews of the same study are completed by multiple people.